gobline/registrar/README.md

 $auth = $container['auth.adapter'];
 ```

-If the environment has not explicitly been specified, the Registrar will set it automatically to "dev" if the server is running locally, "prod" otherwise:
+If the environment has not explicitly been specified when instantiating the Registrar, the Registrar will set it automatically to "dev" if the server is running locally, "prod" otherwise.